Exponentially stable breather solutions in nonautonomous dissipative nonlinear Schr\"odinger lattices: Abstract

 \section{Abstract}

-We consider nonautonomous discrete nonlinear Schr\"odinger equations on the lattice $\mathbb{Z}$.
-First we establish the existence of a global unique solution.
-Afterwards, for the dissipative dynamics, the existence of a uniform attractor is shown, for which we prove that it has a finite fractal dimension.
-Finally, for strong damping we prove that the uniform attractor consists of a unique periodic breather solution.
+We consider damped and forced discrete nonlinear Schr\"odinger equations on the lattice $\mathbb{Z}$.
+First we establish the existence of periodic and quasiperiodic breather solutions for periodic and quasiperiodic driving, respectively.
+Notably, quasiperiodic breathers cannot exist in the system without damping and driving.
+Afterwards the existence of a global uniform attractor for the dissipative dynamics of the system is shown.
+For strong dissipation we prove that the global uniform attractor has finite fractal dimension and consists of a single trajectory that is confined to a finite dimensional subspace of the infinite dimensional phase space, attracting any bounded set in phase space exponentially fast.
+Conclusively, for strong damping and periodic (quasiperiodic) forcing the single periodic (quasiperiodic) breather solution possesses a finite number of modes and is exponentially stable.